Theodore Hope (lawyer): The Hope Forest

 In 1987, Theodore S. Hope Jr. and his wife Emily Blanchard Hope, who retired to Danbury, New Hampshire after practicing corporate law in New York City for over 50 years, donated 482 acre of land to the New England Forestry Foundation.

 In 1991, ownership of 376 acre of the donated land was transferred to the Society for the Protection of New Hampshire Forests and named the Emily & Theodore Hope Forest.

-Theodore died at the age of 95 in Danbury, on October 9, 1998.